smaurice101/readthedocs/docs/source/docker.rst

 .. tip::

-   DEMO CREDENTIALS are available for quick access: ref:`TSS Demo Github, Docker and Readthedocs Site Credentials`
+   DEMO CREDENTIALS are available for quick access: :ref:`TSS Demo Github, Docker and Readthedocs Site Credentials`

    Note: the demo credentials are public so others may be using it.
 Once you are happy with TSS you will need to enter yur own private credentials.